Originally published 7/20/21, Updated on 5/16/25.

 Your employees probably don’t think twice about checking the batteries in their smoke detectors or scheduling their yearly physicals with their primary care physician.
 But what is it about the term “annual financial check-up” that makes folks run for the hills?

 And, rather than dig into the complicated weeds, employees just keep enrolling in the same health plan over and over again because it’s easier.
-(91%, to be exact, stick with the same health plan each year).

-Use this time to remind your people, that if a health plan isn’t working for them, they can switch.
-If they’re confused about benefits—now’s the time to learn more.
+Use this time to remind your people that if a health plan isn’t working for them, they can switch.
+If they’re confused about benefits, now’s the time to learn more.
 If they want to figure out how to save money on healthcare, you can help!

 Open enrollment is the perfect opportunity for employees to save themselves (and your company) money by making smarter benefits decisions.